Add a JFrog CLI server configuration

 ArgumentRequiredDescription

-server-idNoUnique ID for this server configuration
+server-idNoUnique ID for this server configuration.
+If omitted, the ID Default-Server is used.

 Options